KataChannel/katastarterkit/GITHUB-RELEASE-READY.md

-# 🎯 KataCore v1.1.0 - GitHub Starter Kit Ready!
+# 🎯 Timonacore v1.1.0 - GitHub Starter Kit Ready!

 **✅ Project has been optimized and cleaned up for GitHub release!**